 Over the last two centuries, Palazzo de Piro has been extensively remodelled a number of times.
 The internal floor levels were changed and windows ordered blocked up by Alexander de Piro himself, the monumental stone and marble staircase was constructed in Victorian times and in the 1950’s, extensive structural changes were made to accommodate the school that was run by the Dorothean nuns after the house was sold on by Orsola’s heirs.

 In 2005, Palazzo de Piro was acquired by The Metropolitan Cathedral Chapter, also responsible for The Mdina Cathedral and The Mdina Cathedral Museum, and extensive restoration works were undertaken to create a venue of cross-cultural, artistic and social dialogue.

 Under the guidance of Mgr Victor Grech together with the industry-leading expertise of Martin Xuereb and Associates, the structural changes made to the building have recreated a typical baroque-inspired grand house of the 18th and 19th Centuries.
-This renovation has not only restored Palazzo de Piro to its former glory, but also transformed it into an exquisite meeting place for all to enjoy.
+This renovation has not only restored Palazzo de Piro to its former glory, but also transformed it into an exquisite meeting and cultural place for all to enjoy.